vishnukg/nvim/Readme.md

    that information.
 You can find the information on available formatter and diagnostics from here -> https://github.com/jose-elias-alvarez/null-ls.nvim/tree/main/lua/null-ls/builtins/diagnostics
 5. We need to install rg and gnu-sed for nvim spectre to work.
 6. We need to install xclip in linux for neovim to be able to copy to clipboard
+7. install hack nerd fonts for proper display of special characters.
+8. Also install powerline fonts in linux and mac for special characters to be visible.

 Auto completions is handled by nvim cmp.
 It has the rules on how the variables/functions/methods appear in the drop down menu.